google/starlark-go/doc/spec.md

 The same process for assigning a value to a target expression is used in `for` loops and in comprehensions.

-<b>Implementation note:</b>
-In the Java implementation, targets cannot be dot expressions.

 ### Augmented assignments